-Sunday School was started in 1850, the first services for adults began in 1853, and the laying of the foundation stone of the original church took place in October 1854.
+Sunday School was started in 1850, the first services for adults began in 1853, and the laying of the foundation stone of the original church by Bishop John Armstrong took place on18th October 1854.
 Part of the early ministry of the parish was the establishment of a school in 1861.

 Bishop Gray’s proposal